What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 • Avoid sending non-urgent messages after local working hours.
 If you draft something after hours, schedule the send for the next business day.

-• If a topic is sensitive or likely to be misread, use a live conversation instead of chat.
+• If a topic is sensitive or likely to be misread, use a live conversation instead of chat or email.

 • When looping someone in mid-thread, provide a one-sentence summary so they have context without reading the entire chain.